rrweller/VODetect/README.md

 2. Visit https://pytorch.org/get-started/locally/ and copy the correct installation command *THIS IS VERY IMPORTANT AS TORCH IS A PAIN*

-3. Edit the install.bat or install.sh file and replace ``pip install torch`` with the install command you copied
+3. Edit the install.bat or install.sh file and replace the ``pip3 install torch torchvision torchaudio`` line with the install command you copied

 5. Run the ``install.bat`` or ``install.sh`` file